Gissio/radpro/docs/reference-manual.md

 To measure high voltage:

 1. Use a high-quality multimeter (10 MΩ input impedance) set to the 20 V range.
-2. Connect a clean 1 GΩ resistor in series to the multimeter’s positive terminal.
+2. Connect a clean 1 GΩ resistor in series to the multimeter's positive terminal.
-3. Connect the negative terminal to ground and the resistor’s free end to the tube’s anode.
+3. Connect the negative terminal to ground and the resistor's free end to the tube's anode.
 4. Calculate voltage: Multimeter reading × 101 (approximate).
 5. **Warning:** High voltage can be lethal.